Lets Keep Redlands on Track

 - Keep dumps free.

-During the last four years I've helped residents like yourself, by ensuring rate rises were less than inflation (and the lowest in South East Queensland) and that debt came back under control (it is now the lowest per capita in South East Queensland).
+During the last five years I've helped residents like yourself, by ensuring rate rises were amongst the lowest in South East Queensland and that Council debt came back under control.

-Over the next four years I’m looking to use the return from that investment to make Redlands an even better place to live, work and play.
+Over the next three years I’m looking to use the return from that investment to make Redlands an even better place to live, work and play.

 Our ‘Open for Business’ approach has brought new and exciting opportunities, jobs and investment to our city, without compromising our unique sense of community, lifestyle and environment.